Get more than a job.

 Assists with the management and operation The Paperclip.
 Duties include but are not limited to: creating quarterly schedules, chairing staff meetings, training new employees, monitoring inventory, and reconciling daily deposits.

-Preferred Qualification: 1 year experience as Paperclip staff member.
+Preferred Qualification: 1 year experience as Student Ambassador working in The Paperclip.

 - Student Graphic Design Intern (1)

 The Student Graphic Design Intern is responsible for the completion of approximately one hundred jobs during the year, flyers, brochures, banners, weekly bulletins, and other promotional and informational materials for Student Activities’ events and programs.

 Minimum qualifications: Experience and classes in desktop publishing, preferably Photoshop, Illustrator & InDesign.

 - Student Senator

 The Student Senate is the student legislative body and student forum for the Associated Student Body.
 To become a Student Senator, you must be enrolled in at least 6 credit hours, and maintain a minimum quarterly and cumulative GPA of 2.5.
 To find out more information on how to become a Student Senator, pick up materials at the Student Activities Office or the Executive Council Office (Parks 209). (open year round).